From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets

-\emph{Instance-wise Loss Method.} This label error detection method is based on object detection loss at the instance level.
-It requires a two-stage object detector, which is why we only apply it to Cascade R-CNN predictions.
-Based on images and the corresponding ground truth annotations, this method generates label error proposal boxes with a corresponding score and class prediction.
-We only consider proposals with a score of at least 0.01 for the class \emph{pedestrian}.
+\emph{Instance-wise Loss Method.} This method is based on object detection loss at instance level.
+It requires a two-stage object detector, which is why it is applicable only to Cascade R-CNN predictions.
+Based on images and the corresponding GT annotations, this method generates label error proposal boxes with a corresponding score and class prediction.
+We consider proposals with a score of at least 0.01 for the class \emph{pedestrian}.

-\emph{ObjectLab.} The detected bounding boxes can be evaluated with respect to the overlooked score with ObjectLab for object detection.
+\emph{ObjectLab.} The detected bounding boxes can be evaluated with respect to the overlooked score with ObjectLab.
 Originally, only confident predictions with a probability greater than 0.95 were considered, but to infer a score for every detected bounding box, this threshold is removed.
 All other parameters are set to their default values.
-Additionally, we consider the poor location scores of the original ground truth annotations.
+Additionally, we consider the poor location scores of the original GT annotations.
 As there is only a single class under consideration, the swapped class label error does not occur here.
-As label quality scores are normalized and lower values indicate poorer label quality, we subtract these scores from 1 and interpret the result as a probability of the corresponding label issue occurring.
+As label quality scores are normalized and lower values indicate poorer label quality, we subtract these scores from 1 and interpret the result as a probability for the corresponding label issue.
 The detected bounding boxes, as well as the original GT boxes, are then reviewed in order of probabilities.